 Step Procedure 1 Cleaning the engine.
 2 Operate the engine until the temperatures have stabilized for a period of 5 min (engine oil temperature between 50 to 70 °C (122 - 160 °F).
 3 Switch off ignition and secure engine against unintentional operation.
 Secure aircraft against unauthorized operation.
-4 After shut down of engine no liquid must drip down.
+4 For a period of 1 minute after the engine has been stopped, no liquid must drip down.